philips-software/bom-base/README.md

 ## How to test the software

 Unit tests are executed by the Maven `mvn clean test` command.
+Test requires scancode-toolkit to be installed.

+find how to install and configure based on OS at https://scancode-toolkit.readthedocs.io/en/latest/getting-started/install.html#source-code-install

+On Linux/Mac:
+1. Open a terminal
+2. cd to the clone directory
+3. run ./configure
+4. run source bin/activate
+5. create symbolic links in /usr/local/bin to the build results.
+   Now run the tests.

+On Windows:
+1. open a command prompt
+2. cd to the clone directory
+3. run configure
+4. run Scripts\activate
+   (still need to find how to configure scancode that is available for the tests)

 ## Known issues

 The software is not suited for production use.